SEDULity: A Proof-of-Learning Framework for Distributed and Secure Blockchains with Efficient Useful Work: Discussions

 \subsection{Extensions to Other Useful Work}

+In this work, the reason that we choose ML as the primary useful work is multifold.
+First, one can naturally insert pseudo-randomness into the stochastic gradient descent algorithm used for ML training, which is essential for preventing model theft and reuse.
+Second, ML training has epochs, which naturally relate to the stages in our framework.
+Third, ML training is of adequate hardness so that the amount of data that needs to be uploaded is reduced.
+Last but not least, ML is now in tremendous demand, making it an essential choice for PoUW.

+Of course, there are other useful work candidates for PoUW.
 In this section, we use matrix multiplication \cite{Komargodski2025} as an example to demonstrate how our consensus protocol can be extended to other types of useful work.
 Given two arbitrary matrices $X$ and $Y$, the requester wants to compute $ Z=X\cdot Y$ secretly (a prover knows nothing about $X$ and $Y$), efficiently (the overhead compared with directly multiplying the two matrices is low), and with uniform difficulty for any $X$ and $Y$.
 To prevent leaking $X$ and $Y$ to provers, the input matrices are masked by adding low-rank matrices $E$ and $F$, and the requester uploads $X'=X+E$ and $Y'=Y+F$ instead of $X$ and $Y$.
 A matrix multiplication (MatMul) task thus requires the prover to compute

 from which the requester can retrieve $Z$ by computing $Z=Z'-(X\cdot F+E\cdot (Y+F))$, which takes few additional computations since $E$ and $F$ are low-rank.
 Assume for simplicity that both $X$ and $Y$ are $m\times m$ matrices.
 One can divide $X'$ and $Y'$ into sub-matrices,